obestwalter/i3configger/README.md

 A lot in the i3 configuration can be changed the value of variables. i3configger adds an interface to change them with a (very, very) simple command language.

-One example would be to switch aspects of the status bar(s) mode and position:
+One example would be to switch aspects of the status bar(s) - for example mode and position:

 A configuration containing: